Chattooga County Revocation of Transfer on Death Deed Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Chattooga County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Chattooga County that you need to transfer you would only need to order our forms once for all of your properties in Chattooga County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Chattooga County you only need to order once.

 Under Georgia law, specifically Section 44-17-4, the process for revoking a transfer-on-death (TOD) deed involves several steps: